qdrant/landing_page/qdrant-landing/content/blog/hybrid-cloud-vultr.md

 Together, Qdrant Hybrid Cloud and Vultr offer enhanced AI and ML development with streamlined benefits:

-- **Simple and Flexible Deployment:** Deploy Qdrant Hybrid Cloud on Vultr in a few minutes with a simple “one-click” installation by adding your Vutlr environment as a private region to Qdrant.
+- **Simple and Flexible Deployment:** Deploy Qdrant Hybrid Cloud on Vultr in a few minutes with a simple “one-click” installation by adding your Vutlr environment as a Hybrid Cloud Environment to Qdrant.

 - **Scalability and Customizability**: Qdrant’s efficient data handling and Vultr’s scalable infrastructure means projects can be adjusted dynamically to workload demands, optimizing costs without compromising performance or capabilities.